kgrid-objects/fda-label-collection/README.md

 </sup>
 <p></p>

-7. Finally, using REQBIN, request a specific question and its answer by submitting a question identifier by using this input:
+STEP 8.
+Finally, using REQBIN, request a specific question and its answer by submitting a question identifier by using this input:

 ```
   -d '"656d693bbe8f49b4b2f7f8527655636e"'